StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/loads/structuralpointmoment.md

 ## Notes

-> In SAF, nodes have no local coordinate system (LCS); they all use the global coordinate system.
-Therefore coordinate systems local and global are the same.
+>Local coordinate system for a node cannot be defined in SAF.
+It is asumed to be the same as the global coordinate system.